 Host Brian Matthew had reprimanded the predominantly female audience for screaming too loud and as a result was asked to leave the show in 1965.
 He gave way to Jim Dale as the host with the introduction of the summer replacement version Lucky Stars (Summer Spin) and remained host until the end.
 Before the end came many ITV stations had begun to move the show to Sunday, only to move it back to Saturday just before the final edition, but it was dropped by most of the ITV stations by 16th April 1966 including ATV London who replaced it with Anglia’s country drama Weavers’ Green.
 A new series of ABC’s Opportunity Knocks replaced the series in July.

-Due to the strong international sales force the show was shown as far away as Australia,
+Due to ABC’s strong international sales drive the show was shown as far away as Australia,

 albeit with local hosts and a few musical